Employment Disputes in Singapore

-Restraint of trade, non-compete and non-solicitation clauses are restrictive covenants imposing constraints on former employees from engaging in competing business activities or soliciting clients from a previous employer.
-For instance, if a former employee resigns from a company to set up a similar business, whether the employee is in breach of the restrictive covenants in the previous employment contract depends on the Court’s assessment of the following :
+If a former employee resigns from a company to set up a similar business, whether the employee is in breach of the restrictive covenants in the previous employment contract depends on the Court’s assessment of whether the restrictive covenant:

-- It serves a legitimate purpose to be protected and the restraint does not go beyond the reasonable measures to achieve that objective
+- Serves a legitimate purpose to be protected and the restraint does not go beyond the reasonable measures to achieve that objective

-- The clause is reasonable to the all contracting parties (employer and employee) and to the public.
-For further reading, refer to our article on non-compete clauses.
+- Is reasonable to the all contracting parties (employer and employee) and to the public.

 Training Bonds in Employment Contracts